CephalofairGames/merc-packs-faq/index.md

 **Three Spears** - <span class="hidden">Items with a crafting cost instead of a gold cost are ineligible to be refreshed by your Supplies.
 If a potion exists in both Gloomhaven: Second Edition and in Frosthaven, you may elect to use its cost from that campaign at your discretion.</span>

-###Gloomhaven: Jaws of the Lion characters in other games
+### Gloomhaven: Jaws of the Lion characters in other games

-**Demolitionist** - If you bring Demolitionist into other games, and use the Rubble card, you will need to bring destruction tokens over as well.
+**Demolitionist** - If you bring the Demolitionist into other games, and use the Rubble card, you will need to bring destruction tokens over as well.
 When you (and only you) destroy any obstacle through items or abilities, place a destruction token in the hex(es) it previously occupied.

 <br>